DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 These activities

-(i) Composition, structure, function of skin, hair,
+(i) Composition, structure, and function of skin,

-head, face, and neck.
+hair, head, face, and neck.

 must